 Basic principles of compliance to be observed to achieve corporate governance are stated below:

 Basic Principles of Compliance

 - 2.According to the above, the Company strives to incorporate fair and adequate management while working with society by fully complying with social rules, standards, ethics, and laws and regulations.
-In addition, it will abide by the corporate philosophy and corporate standards of conduct and other regulations.
+In addition, it will abide by the corporate philosophy and Code of Conduct and other regulations.

 - 3.The Company requests that all the managers and employees of each of the Teijin Group Companies fully understand the compliance policies stated above and behave accordingly, which will help Teijin Group in its creative growth.

 Compliance, including corporate ethics, is an important part that supports internal control.
 The Group aims to be a corporate group that maintains a high level of corporate ethics.

 - 3.Full Awareness of Code of Conduct and Related Regulations